© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Redman's Hill 450m south west of Bridge Farm is a scheduled monument protected by Historic England under reference 1018415.
 View the official record →

-Bowl barrow on Redman's Hill is a Bronze Age burial mound located approximately 450 metres south-west of Bridge Farm in Dorset.
+Bowl barrow on Redman's Hill is a Bronze Age funerary monument located in Dorset, approximately 450 metres south-west of Bridge Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018415.

 Bowl barrow on Redman's Hill 450m south west of Bridge Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018415.